Submit your pitch deck to Disrupt 2020’s Pitch Deck Teardown – TechCrunch

 Disrupt 2020 is a few weeks away and we’re looking for founders to submit their pitch decks.
 In the Pitch Deck Teardown, top venture capitalists and entrepreneurs will evaluate and suggest fixes for Disrupt 2020 attendees’ pitch decks.

 First impressions are everything, and pitch decks are often the first glimpse of companies by investors and business partners.
-It’s critical that these decks accurately present and illustrate the company’s goals and potential concisely and effectively.
+It’s critical that these decks accurately present and illustrate the company’s goals and potential, concisely and effectively.

 We’ve enlisted the help of some of the best venture capitalists.
 During these sessions, VCs will step through each slide, talking about what works, what doesn’t work and what needs to be changed to make the most impact.
 Along the way, expect to hear valuable insight on how investors evaluate pitch decks and the red flags that can shut down a potential investment.